FindMySchool LogoFindMySchool

 Al-Ashraf Secondary School for Girls is a powerhouse of academic achievement wrapped in a modest exterior.
 It proves that a school does not need vast facilities to deliver elite outcomes.
 Best suited to families seeking a distinct Islamic environment where academic rigour and spiritual development are given equal weight.
 The main challenge is securing a place in this small cohort and accepting the current journey towards regulatory improvement.

-Academically, yes.
-The school ranks 306th in England for GCSE outcomes, placing it in the top 7% of schools nationally.
+Academically, yes, with context.
+The school ranks 639th of 3,895 schools in England for GCSE academic outcomes in the current dataset, with an Attainment 8 score of 54.9.
 However, the most recent Ofsted inspection (April 2024) rated the school Requires Improvement overall due to leadership and compliance issues, though the quality of education remains strong.

 Fees are significantly lower than the independent sector average.
 For 2025/2026, they range from £2,580 per year (Key Stage 3) to £3,180 per year (Year 11).